teamcovidbot/chatbot/README.md

 [...]
 ````

-For the moment, deployment to is done manually.
+For the moment, deployment Google Cloud Platform and Twilio is done manually.